Jerzy Sapieyevski

 What a breath of fresh air!
 He is terrific with an interesting style (+ remarkable ability at the piano!)."

-MUSIC ACTIVITY and the BRAIN
+MUSIC ACTIVITY and the MIND

-A previous Sapieyevski's innovative presentation
+A previous innovative presentation

 underscoring music's impact on the brain: